leipzig/awesome-reproducible-research/readme.md

 - [Dynamic Documents with R and knitr 2015](https://g.co/kgs/dpzkF4)
 - [The Turing Way: A Handbook for Reproducible Data Science 2020](https://the-turing-way.netlify.com/introduction/introduction)

+## Databases
+- [ReplicationWiki](http://replication.uni-goettingen.de/wiki/index.php) - Database for empirical studies with information about methods, data and software used, availability of replication material and whether replications, corrections or retractions are known.
+Mostly focused on social sciences.

 ## Data Repositories
 All these repositories assign Digital Object Identifiers (DOIs) to data
 - [DataCite](https://datacite.org) - 12M+ DOIs registered for 46 allocators.
 Offers APIs and a metadata schema.